UP: Schools To Reopen For All Classes, Offices To Function At Full Capacity From Feb 14

 - Swimming pools and water parks will remain closed, according to the India Today report.

 Uttar Pradesh on Friday reported 2,321 fresh Covid-19 cases and 13 deaths.
 Given the continued low numbers of COVID-19 infections in most parts of the country, along with the high rate of vaccination rate, many states are reopening schools.
-Also Read - Delhi Reports 977 New COVID Cases, Lowest This Year, Positivity Rate Drops To 1.73%
+Also Read - From United Kingdom to South Africa, 9 International Countries That Have Ruled Out Covid-19 Travel Ban Also Read - Delhi Reports 977 New COVID Cases, Lowest This Year, Positivity Rate Drops To 1.73%